Using Copper in Artisan Crafts

 Sealing the Patina

-1) ‘Renaissance Wax’, a museum artefact hard wax that is applied by hand with a cloth over the design, this helps to reduce the time a natural patina forms on the copper, however as with all sealants this is not permanent and will wear off in time.
+1) A museum artefact hard wax that is applied by hand with a cloth/toothbrush over the design, which helps to reduce down the time a natural patina forms on the copper.
+As with all metal sealants this is not permanent and will wear off in time.
 Further coats can be applied and buffed to return the piece to its originally beauty.
-This is a fiddly job, as the wax is in a hard state which is difficult to reach all parts of the metal work and can leave traces of white residue over the copper metal if not applied thoroughly.
+This is a fiddly job, as the wax is in a hard state which is difficult to reach all parts of the metal work and can leave traces of white residue over the copper metal if not applied and buffed thoroughly.

 2.)
-ProtectaClear is a tough non yellowing varnish that is safe to wear against the skin and gives the piece a high gloss finish.
+A high grade liquid varnish that is non yellowing varnish and safe to wear against the skin.
+We use the highest quality varnish available on the market which gives the piece a super glossy finish.
 It seals and protects copper sheet and wire from tarnish, oxidation and corrosion.
 This is applied by hand with a brush twice, which is quite time-consuming to achieve an even finish.
-It’s the most effective, durable and glossy finish designer Nicola has found.
 It has a curing time of 5 days, which is quite a wait, and does need a bit of baby-sitting over the first few hours, but the super glossy finish is just perfect!

 3).
-Rustins Metal Lacquer is a liquid gloss varnish that is also painted on with a foam brush and is only used for craft and decorative items.
+Rustins metal lacquer is a liquid gloss varnish that is also painted on with a foam brush and is used for craft and decorative items.

 Here’s an example of the start to finish of a copper wire decoration from construction to patina, polish and varnish.
 For more work in progress copper wire projects view over designs Nicola’s ‘The Making Of’ webpage.